Arctic Landscapes and Northern Lights in Greenland and Iceland

 Itinerary and General Information

-September 10, 2018: Arrive in Reykjavik, Iceland (KEF airport code) anytime this day.
+September 10, 2018: Arrive in Copenhagen, Denmark (CPH airport code) anytime this day.
 Spend the day enjoying this cool European capital city.
 We'll have a group welcome dinner this evening.

-September 11, 2018: After breakfast in the hotel we'll head to the Reykjavik City Airport (RKV airport code) for a mid-morning flight to Ilulissat, Greenland (JAV airport code) using Air Iceland (we will advise you exactly what flight to book).
+September 11, 2018: After breakfast in the hotel we'll head to the Copenhagen Airport for a flight to Ilulissat, Greenland.

 September 11–15, 2018: We are based in Ilulissat, Greenland.
 Each day we'll photograph both from land and from the sea.
 We have boats chartered to take us out into the Ilulissat Icefjords and beyond.
 Icebergs, glacial landscapes, seascapes, marine mammals, and more.
 After dark, we'll be on the hunt for northern lights and with clear skies and good solar activity, we should be able to make spectacular photographs!